Learn about Brillouin spectroscopy

 Are you interested in this training course?

 Do you have any questions about the course?
-Contact Benoit Rufflé, Remy Vialla, and Alban Desoutter, the course coordinators:
+Please contact Benoit Rufflé, Remy Vialla, and Alban Desoutter, the program coordinators for this course:

-Would you like more information about the administrative aspects?
+Would you like more information about the administrative details?

-Contact Salomé Bessaih, development officer in charge of this short course:
+Please contact Salomé Bessaih, the development officer in charge of this short course: